Jayrrm/digital-writing-folio/class-exercises.md

 Of course, print literature are texts that are made without such digital assistance or construction.
 The term 'print' likely comes from before electronic methods of reading, when writing was simply produced as a paperback or other physical, printed form.
 Now with the introduction of E-readers and online texts, it has transformed the meaning slightly as these means of reading are included.

-It is mainly important to recognise that if a text hasn't altered, influenced, or derived from a digital program, then it is considered print literature, but if it has been, it is electronic literature.
+It is mainly important to recognise that if a text hasn't been altered, influenced, or derived from a digital program, then it is considered print literature, but if it has been, it is electronic literature.

 #### What are some of the qualities of electronic literature?